jsaaiman/jsaaiman.github.io/README.md

 ### Talking about Personal Stuff:

 🎧🎵🎶 I'm passionate about music.
 I've been spending the last year learning how to produce music.
 I'm hoping to get a track signed soon.
-You can check in to www.julianpierre.com for more information <br>
+You can check in to www.julianpierre.com for more information
 🏃 I keenly interested in the wellness and longevity space.
-Some of the advancements in that space are really interesting.
+Some of the advancements in that space are really interesting.</br>

 ### Languages and Tools: